How to Make Your Birth Fun (Or At Least Tolerable!) - Baby Chick

 We share our lives in captured time more often now than ever, showcasing these intimate and life-altering moments even with strangers.
 But using pictures during your labor and delivery can also be a fun activity for you and your birthing partner.

 Olga Zakharchuk, founder and CEO of Baby Schooling, suggests taking Polaroid photos throughout the process.
-“Polaroid pictures are so special to have because they are timeless but also tangible.
-Plus, you don’t have to worry about trying to look perfect in them as they’re more about the moment in time than they are about quality.
+“Polaroid pictures are so special because they are timeless and tangible.
+Plus, you don’t have to worry about looking perfect in them as they’re more about the moment in time than quality.
 It’s a great way to capture emotion.
-You can even make signs in advance of giving birth that you hold up in those Polaroid photos.
+You can even make signs before giving birth that you hold up in those Polaroid photos.
 The photos can later be added to a photo album or framed and hung on the wall!”

 Combine this idea with using images to help you focus and ground yourself, and you’ve got a winning combination for a more enjoyable birthing experience that will help ease tension and boost your mood.